 * Literally across the street is St. Pancras which they used as the outside of Kings Cross even though it’s a different train station entirely.
 It is prettier.
 Just across from St. Pancras is the British Museum, which has an archive room walk through.
 The collection rotates, but if you want to see things like the Magna Carta or Jane Austen’s writing desk or Beatle’s scribbled rough notes of their song lyrics then you should go by.
 It’s free, but you cannot take any bags in larger than a small carryon suitcase so while it’s next to the train station (which heads to the airport) you can’t just pop in here coming/going if you’ve got large luggage.

 * There are other spots from the film like Tower Bridge, Westminster Underground Station, Scotland Place, or Picadilly Circus that are just quickly shown in the film and you may as well go by as they are fun for your standard London tourist photos.
-Well, I would do Westminster for the Big Ben shot and Tower Bridge, but Picadilly Circus is really not exciting so you can skip that.
+(Picadilly Circus is really not exciting so you can skip that.)
+Big Ben is covered for the foreseeable future so it’s not a good photo spot, I suggest instead people be sure to go by Tower Bridge for your iconic London shot.
 Other spots that we’ve not bothered to go by that are in the films – Lambeth Bridge, Borough Market, Australia House, Claremont Square, or the Reptile House in the London Zoo.